aligoren/go_healtcheck/README.md

 ## Creating Custom Provider

-Create a file under `providers` folder.
+Create a file under `cmd/providers` folder.
 For example, we want to create a provider called postgresql.

 ```go
 package providers